kenjasim/geranium/README.md

     address 192.168.0.14/24
     gateway 192.168.0.1
 ```
-This alters the ip address of the ```eth0``` interface to 192.168.0.14, the ip address which will identify the attack machine.
+This alters the IP address of the ```eth0``` interface to 192.168.0.14, the IP address which will identify the attack machine.
 Once this alteration has been made the networking service must be restarted.
 ```
     sudo systemctl restart networking.service
 ```